 Planning Your Disneyland Vacation

 We are Annual Passholders to Disneyland from Utah.
-Because of this we are often asked how we plan our trips.
+Because of this, we are often asked how we plan our trips.
 The secret really is in the planning ahead.
-There is nothing better than an impulse trip to Disneyland, but in reality these trips do take a bit of planning ahead.
+There is nothing better than an impulse trip to Disneyland, but in reality, these trips do take a bit of planning ahead.
 These tips will help you get the most magic out of your trip, be less stressed, and just enjoy the moment.

 Start planning at least 2-3 months before your trip

 Between Disneyland and the Anaheim Convention Center across the street, hotels in the Anaheim area can often sell out up to 2-3 months in advance.
-Not only can you secure a hotel at a better price when booking early, you will often find the same is true when booking a flight.
+Not only can you secure a hotel at a better price when booking early, but you will also often find the same is true when booking a flight.
 If you plan to visit Disneyland around a holiday or the summer I would recommend you start planning even sooner.

 Avoid Summer Months, Weekends and Holidays if Possible

 “Why would I pay hundreds of dollars to stand in line in the hot sun for hours?”
-This is what I always hear from people who haven’t caught the disney bug.
+This is what I always hear from people who haven’t caught the Disney bug.
 Yes, Disneyland crowds have grown dramatically over the last 10 years and it is pretty much always crowded but we have found certain times that are less crowded throughout the year.
 Because kids are out of school, Disneyland is obviously more crowded on weekends, holidays and during the summer months.
-If possible, try to plan most of your Disneyland days for weekdays during the “off season.”
+If possible, try to plan most of your Disneyland days for weekdays during the “offseason.”
 Our favorite less busy times to go are in January/February and September and November.
 Hotels and airfare tend to be cheaper during this time as well.

 Set a Budget

 Now that you have the dates picked, it is important to set a budget for your trip.
 When budgeting make sure you include all of the following: Transportation (flight & rental car/shuttle or driving), hotel, Disneyland tickets, food/treats in the park, souvenirs, and Max Pass (more on this below).
-Be realistic and generous with your budget for food, treats and souvenirs because you know you are going to want those newly released ears and to eat that churro.
+Be realistic and generous with your budget for food, treats, and souvenirs because you know you are going to want those newly released ears and to eat that churro.